GenericMappingTools/gmt/doc/rst/source/cookbook/file-formats.rst

 GMT programs also support native binary tables to speed up input-output for i/o-intensive tasks like gridding and preprocessing.
 This is discussed in more detail in section :ref:`option_-b`.
+Unlike ASCII tables, binary tables do not have any limitations on the number of data columns.

 NetCDF tables
 ~~~~~~~~~~~~~